petrasvestartas/compas_wood/README.md

 # compas_wood

-Project for timber joinery generation.
+Project for timber joinery generation developed by Petras Vestartas.

 ## Getting started with this project